microsoft/WhatTheHack/020-LinuxFundamentals/Student/Challenge-10.md

 ## Description

-This challenge will give to you understanding over the Logical Volume Manager on Linux, and knowledge using the commands pvcreate, vgcreate, lvrcreate, and more
+This challenge will give you an understanding over the Logical Volume Manager on Linux, and knowledge using the commands pvcreate, vgcreate, lvrcreate, and more

 - Create a Physical Volume (`PV`) with the disk added
 - Check that the ```PV``` is created